-Carole Arnston is a West Coast artist with a multi-faceted background in art, architecture and design.
+Carole Arnston is a West Coast artist with a multi faceted background in art, architecture and design.

 Arnston has exhibited throughout North America and her work is held in numerous private and corporate collections.

 Carole Arnston is represented by the Van Dop Gallery